dputhier/pygtftk/README.rst

 Installation through setup.py
 ------------------------------

 This is not the prefered way for installation.
 Choose conda whenever possible.
-The gtftk Unix command line program has been tested with bedtools 2.27.1 (be aware that we have encountered some back compatibility issues with bedtools).
+We have observed several issues with dependencies that still need to be fixed.

     git clone git@github.com:dputhier/pygtftk.git pygtftk